 - Setting the Records Straight: How to Craft Homeschool Transcripts and Course Descriptions for College Admission and Scholarships

 Lee also has samples of records that she recommends on her website.
-With my boys only being 12 and 13, we don’t have a clear idea of what career they will want to pursue after high school.
-Whether they want to go to college, into the military, to a trade school, or into a job, I want them to have the credentials that they’ll need to pursue their dreams.
+We still don’t have a clear idea of what career my boys will want to pursue after high school.
+Whether they want to go to college, into the military, to a trade school, or directly into a job, I want them to have the credentials that they’ll need to pursue their dreams.
 Now that I’ve learned more about homeschool high school record keeping, I feel much more confident about my boys’ options for their future.

 QUESTION: Do you plan to homeschool through high school?
 Do you have experience homeschooling a high schooler?
 I’d love to hear any tips you could share with the rest of us!
 Please leave a comment below.